webexpoprague/content/README.md

 # WebExpo Content

-WebExpo Content extraction from website in MD format.
-Simple python 3.13 script to get WebExpo data in MD format for broader use.
+WebExpo program content extraction from webexpo,net in MD format.
+Simple Python 3.13 script to get WebExpo data for broader use.

 ## Install